UrsSchmidt/bashscripts/README.md

  - ascii (Prints a small ASCII table.)
  - distribution (Shows lines of code in a directory separated by file extension.)
  - logfilter (Shows an automatically filtered git log.)
- - mac (Checks my music archive for inconsistencies.)
+ - mac (music archive checker; Checks my music archive for inconsistencies.)
  - pull (Recursively updates git and svn repositories.)
  - unwindows (Updates file permissions.)
  - wosut (Which operating system used this?)